 - Building the AWD community

-The evenings are held twice a month, at Canon Burbank and Fotokem, and include invaluable Tech Talks.
+WIP Los Angeles is currently held monthly.
+Each event begins with invaluable Tech Talks.
 Two to three members’ short films that are currently being picture locked, or were recently completed, are then screened.
 Directors have the opportunity to share their journey from production to completion in an intimate session with AWD members only.

 What AWD directors are saying about the program: